 White Cloud Minnow

 White Cloud Minnows are great fish for beginners.
-They are hardy fish so they can live in different water temperatures and water quality.
-They are schooling freshwater fish and thrive in groups of 6 or more minnows.
+They are hardy freshwater fish that can live in different water temperatures and quality.
+They are schooling fish and thrive in groups of 6 or more minnows.
 If they are alone, they will become stressed and lose their bright colors.

 Zebra danios are a popular fish for beginners.
-Not only are they attractive and hardy fish, but they are also easy to care for.
+They are attractive and hardy fish that are also easy to care for.
 They have a striped zebra pattern hence the name.
 Zebra danios grow best in schools of 6 or more.
 They usually swim around the upper areas of the fish tank.

 Rasboras are bright, orange-colored fish.
 They have a patch of black coloring on the lower back end of their bodies.
 They are nano fish which means they grow to about 2-inches in length, perfect for size for nano aquariums.